 4. Clinician consultation group.
 DBT requires that the therapist in a consultation group with other DBT trained therapists.

 Your insurance company may claim that they have clinicians in-network who "do DBT."
 However, very often when clients follow up with these clinicians, they have found that the clinician

 a) does not do DBT and does not claim to do DBT

-b) has minimal training in DBT, incorporates a few DBT skills into non-DBT therapy, but does not claim to be a DBT therapist.
+b) has minimal training in DBT, incorporates a few DBT skills into -DBT therapy, but does not claim to be a DBT therapist.

 c) claims to "do DBT" but, in fact, has minimal training, doesn't separate out the skills component of DBT from the individual therapy session, and is not part of a DBT therapist consultation team.

-d) Was trained in DBT and did practice it at onetime, but does not currently offer a comprehensive program and does not practice DBT at this time.
+d) Was trained in DBT and did practice it at one time, but does not currently offer a comprehensive program and doesn't practice DBT at this time.

 Without all of the above components, it is not DBT!